overlay

 What Are the 4 Ps of Marketing?

-The 4 Ps of marketing (Product, Price, Place, and Promotion), first introduced by E. Jerome McCarthy in the 1960s, is a model for developing components of a go-to-market strategy and is an excellent way for businesses to define a clear strategy and execute it effectively.
+The 4 Ps of marketing (Product, Price, Place, and Promotion), first introduced by E. Jerome McCarthy in the 1960s is a core part of marketing fundamentals.
+It is a model for developing components of a go-to marketing strategy and is an excellent way for businesses to define a clear strategy and execute it effectively.
 Each “P” addresses a key business question:

 1. Product: The Value You Offer

 A product can either be tangible or intangible.
 Physical products might be a luxury car or a designer handbag; services that don’t physically exist include consulting or any kind of digital and creative output.
 This encompasses design and quality, as well as features, packaging, and after-sales service.
-In crowded markets, differentiation is often less about the features and more about the value clarity.
+In crowded markets, differentiation is often less about the features and more about the value clarity, making it an essential part of any marketing strategy.

 Strategic Considerations: